arberx/summarize/README.md

     `chmod +x summarizerun`

-4) Run the python flask app(from top level directory):
+4) Run the python flask app(from top level directory) using the bash script:

     `./summarizerun`